patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/motion/motion.md

 Options include:
 - **Accelerate:** Use to specify when an animation should begin to speed up.
-- **Default:** Use to specify when an animation should maintain a cosistent speed.
+- **Default:** Use to specify when an animation should maintain a consistent speed.
 - **Decelerate:** Use to specify when an animation should begin to slow down.

 ### Motion patterns